BananoCoin/bananojs/docs/publishing.md

   npm run docs;

-### good to commit here, so published code is same as NPm code.
+### good to commit here, so published code is same as NPM code.

   npm publish --access public;